Materials-Consortia/OPTIMADE/optimade.rst

 -------------------

 Collections entries are used to define a set of Entries of any types.
-For example, a collection of Structure entries can be used to indicate that they are conceptually related, such as structures representing aluminium unit cells with point defects.
+For example, a collection of Structure entries can be used to indicate that they are conceptually related, such as structures representing aluminium unit cells with point defects, or structures that comprise a training set for a particular interatomic potential.
-The set of entries that belong to the collection is defined using relationships from the collection to each entry (OPTIMADE relationships are defined in `Relationships`_).
+The set of entries that belong to the collection is defined using one-to-many relationships from the collection to each entry (OPTIMADE relationships are defined in `Relationships`_).
 A collection can contain other collections.
 Furthermore, implementations are suggested to add database-specific properties for additional metadata they want to store about the collections.
 An OPTIMADE response representing a collection with all referenced entries included via the JSON API field :field:`included` (or equivalent in other response formats) can be used as a universal format for storage or transfer of a subset of (or all) data in an OPTIMADE database.